Karl Engisch: Life

 Karl Engisch was born in 1899 in Gießen, a mid-sized university town north of Frankfurt.
 Friedrich Engisch (1871–1943), his father was a lawyer.
-He passed his Abitur (school final exams) which would normally have opened the way to a university education, but these were the war years, and the eighteen year old was now sent to take part in the fighting.
+He passed his Abitur (school final exams) which would normally have opened the way to a university education, but these were the war years, and the eighteen-year-old was now sent to take part in the fighting.
 He was wounded twice.

-After the war he studied law at Gießen and Munich between 1918 and 1921.
+After the war, he studied law at the University of Giessen and the Ludwig-Maximilians-Universität München between 1918 and 1921.
 His teachers included Wolfgang Mittermaier, Leo Rosenberg, Ernst Beling and Reinhard Frank.
-From very early on Engisch was strongly drawn not so much to the mainstream Jurisprudence curriculum but to the philosophy of law, seen then as now as more of a niche specialism.
-Two leading scholars who particularly influenced him in this field were Max Weber at Munich and Ernst von Aster at Gießen.
+From very early on, Engisch was strongly drawn not so much to the mainstream Jurisprudence curriculum but to the philosophy of law, seen then as now as more of a niche specialism.
+Two leading scholars who particularly influenced him in this field were Max Weber at the Ludwig-Maximilians-Universität München and Ernst von Aster at the University of Giessen.

-During his time at Gießen Karl Engisch, like his younger brother, Ludwig Engisch (1900–1957), was a member of the "Corps Hassia" fraternity.
+During his time in Gießen, Karl Engisch, like his younger brother, Ludwig Engisch (1900–1957), was a member of the "Corps Hassia" fraternity.
 In 1924, Karl Engisch received his doctorate.
 Supervised by Otto Eger, his dissertation concerned Imperative Theory, an aspect of Legal Philosophy, and a theory which German sources impute to Jeremy Bentham and John Austin.
 He undertook a Rechtsreferendariat (loosely "training, clerkship or under articles") period between 1924 and 1927, working in his father's law practice.
 He took on criminal law cases.

-In 1929, he received his habilitation (higher academic qualification) at Gießen.
+In 1929, he received his habilitation (higher academic qualification) at the University of Giessen.
 His work was supervised by the criminologist Wolfgang Mittermaier (1867–1956) and comprised a substantial monograph on criminal intent and negligence which even today, despite dramatic swings back and forth in the evolution of criminal sciences in the intervening decades, continues to be regarded by admirers as a standard work in its field.

 A powerful influence during this period was the Munich-based criminologist Ernst von Beling, to whom Engisch later dedicated his "Logische Studien zur Gesetzesanwendung" (loosely: "Logical studies in the application of law").
-He accepted teaching posts in Criminal Law at University of Freiburg (1929) and Munich (1932).
-In October 1933, he returned to take up a criminal law teaching post at Gießen.
+He accepted teaching posts in Criminal Law at the University of Freiburg (1929) and the Ludwig-Maximilians-Universität München (1932).
+In October 1933, he returned to take up a criminal law teaching post at the University of Giessen.